Pycord-Development/pycord/docs/guide/ext/commands/cogs.md

 ```py
 bot.load_extension("my_cog")
 ```
-Then thats it, You now have a `Cog`!
+Then that's it, You now have a `Cog`!

 # How to make a command
 Making commands are as-easy as normal,